MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/gmsa-cloud-sync.md

 ### Using a custom gMSA account

-If you're creating a custom gMSA account, you need to ensure that the account has the following permissions.
-The installer **doesn't** set the permissions if a custom gMSA account is specified.
-These permissions reflect the **ALL** permissions set by the installer.
+If you're creating a custom gMSA account, the installer will set the following permissons on the custom account.
+These permissions reflect the **ALL** permissions.

 |Type |Name |Access |Applies To|
 |-----|-----|-----|-----|